Unlawful Possession of a Weapon New Jersey

 Section (c) governs rifles or shotguns which are generally third degree offenses.

 Section (d) governs “other weapons,” which are fourth degree crimes punishable by up to 18 months in jail.
-Other weapons may encompass baseball bats, brass knuckles, knives, or any other items that the State believes had were being possessed as “weapons.”
+Other weapons may encompass baseball bats, brass knuckles, knives, or any other items that the State believes were being possessed as “weapons.”

 Section (f) governs assault weapons which are generally second degree offenses.

 NOTE: All firearms offenses in New Jersey are governed by the Graves Act which requires mandatory jail time and parole ineligibility if convicted of these offenses.
-The typical plea offer on a unlawful gun charge (even if the person has no prior record) is 5 years in prison, 3 years to be served before the possibility of parole.
+The typical plea offer on an unlawful gun possession charge (even if the person has no prior record) is 5 years in prison, 3 years to be served before the possibility of parole.

-For additional information or immediate assistance, contact the Tormey Law Firm at 201-556-1570.
+For additional information or immediate assistance, contact the Tormey Law Firm at (201)-614-2474.
 The initial consultation is always provided free of charge.